peilingjiang/blog-jpl/content/posts/f20/new-realities/rc-cont.md

 bookToc: true
 ---

-This week, we try to use Reality Composer to design and prototype for experiences in day-to-day activities.
+This week, we try to use Reality Composer to design and prototype for experiences in day-to-day activities. _This page contains WebP images that are not supported by browsers including Safari 13._

 ## RRR